EricFecteau/rust-data-analysis/src/1_start/1_env.md

 > [!IMPORTANT]
 > This book assumes a minimal amount of familiarity with Rust and it's toolkit.
 The [Rust Book](https://doc.rust-lang.org/stable/book/) (free) and [Programming Rust, 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) (paid) are really great resources to learn Rust.

 All examples in this book are accompanied with [example scripts](https://github.com/EricFecteau/rust-data-analysis/tree/main/examples).
 These scripts can be run with `cargo run -r --example 0_0_0_name_of_example`.
-The first time an example is run, it will take a long time to build all the dependencies, but subsequent runs, including of other examples, will be very quick. **This book recommends writing examples and running them with `cargo run`.**
+The first time an example is run, it will take a long time to build all the dependencies, but subsequent runs, including of other examples, will be very quick.

 ## Data analysis environment